 You will also receive details of College accommodation.
 You are encouraged to return the accommodation form at the same time as your registration form.
 If it is important for you to be located in a particular area of the college, or if you will require family accommodation in Oxford, this should be as early as possible.

-Once your place is confirmed, you will be asked to sign a Student-College Contract.
+When you arrive at Green Templeton, you will be asked to sign a College-Student Contract.
 This is different from, and in addition to, the University Student Contract which your admitting department will ask you to complete.

 The application process for most GTC scholarships is separate from your University application.